Palakurthy-Bharadwaj/Condition-Monitoring-of-brake-disc-images-using-CNN/README.md

 # Condition-Monitoring-of-brake-disc-images-using-CNN
-Deep learning project and research paper in the field of condition moonitoring About the research paper:
+Deep learning project and research paper in the field of condition monitoring.

+About the research paper:
 - Link to paper:
   "https://ieeexplore.ieee.org/abstract/document/10112491"